kubeshop/tracetest/README.md

 # Features

-- Supports multiple ways of creating a test, including HTTP, GRPC and Postman Collections.
+- Supporting multiple ways of creating a test, including HTTP, GRPC and Postman Collections.
 - [Add assertions](https://kubeshop.github.io/tracetest/adding-assertions/) based on return data from trigger call and/or data contained in the spans in your distributed trace.
 - Specify which spans to check in assertions via the [advanced selector language](https://kubeshop.github.io/tracetest/advanced-selectors/).
 - Define checks against the attributes in these spans, including properties, return status, or timing.